 It’s a tradition!
 The families look forward to it for weeks.
 It’s not like the others.

-Chanukah parties take place all over the country but even the family party can be uncomfortable for parents with special needs children.
+Chanukah parties take place all over the country but even the family party can be uncomfortable for parents with special children.
 While their siblings rejoice in the annual get-together, relaxed, enjoying each other’s company, the special needs parent cannot relax for a moment.
 Her sister worked hard on a fun kids’ activity.
 Will her child overturn the perfectly set-up table resulting in children’s tears and adults’ pitying stares?
 The cousins grab hands.
 They have plans.
 They want to put on a choir for the adults and are running down to the basement to practice.
 They don’t mean to be cruel when they don’t invite her child but her heart cries.
 She tries to comfort him as her tears mingle with his.
 Continue reading This One is for Us!